 Field Description Content type or value #DREREFERENCE The reference for the rule.
 String #DRETITLE The title of the rule.
 String QMSTYPE The type of the QMS rule.
 2 QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
 Boolean matching expression QMSFIELDTEXT The FieldText rules to match the original query text.
 FieldText expression QMSVALUE1 The references of the promotion documents.
 Comma- separated list of strings PROMOTION NAME The value that QMS must return in the autn:promotionname element.
-String QMSUSERTYPE The value that QMS must return in the autn: usertype element.
-String FIELD CRITERIA - (Optional) When specified, QMS uses the value of this field as the value of the DatabaseMatch parameter in the query to the Content component, and treats it as a database restriction.
+IDOL Data Admin uses this field value as the promotion type.
+Use one of the following values: • Top Promotions.
+A list of documents that are being promoted internally.
+Top Promotions are not advertisements.
+String